hakngrow/mern_tutorials_backend/README.md

 ### 5. Define the API Routes

 Using the combination of API path and HTTP request methods (GET, POST, PUT, DELETE), we expose the CRUD operations defined previously in the controller to a client.
-For more infromation on how routing work in `express.js`, click [here](https://expressjs.com/en/guide/routing.html).

 | Route | Method | Function |
 | --- | ---| --- |